funkrusher/fk-framework-quarkus-jooq/README.md

 This will start up a docker-container build with the `_services/fk_backend1/src/main/docker/Dockerfile.jvm` which will use the `_services/fk_backend1/build/quarkus-app/` directory, we have created with our build and start up the `quarkus-run.jar`
 After the docker-container has started we can open a rest-route in our webbrowser and it should work:
 - http://localhost:8000/products/1

+You can also edit the file `_services/fk_backend1/docker-compose-backend1.yml` to set additional environment-variables, to override properties in the `application.properties` file, so that you can provide environment-specific runtime-configurations.

 ## Gitlab-Deploy